Revised Guidelines for Walk Leaders 2024

 ➢ steep climbs

-➢ slippy conditions where using a walking pole is advisable
+➢ slippery conditions where using a walking pole is advisable

-Having this information will help walkers decide whether or not the walk is suitable for them and to enjoy the walks they join.
+Having this information will help walkers decide whether or not the walk is suitable for them and to and to enjoy the walks they join.

 ON THE WALK

-You should have a paper copy of a map (even if you are using a digital device or memory to navigate).
+• You should consider having a paper copy of a map (even if you are using a digital device or memory to navigate).

-Pen and paper is useful in case of emergency.
+• Please consider having pen and paper - in case of emergency.

 THE VENUE